Jay Yepuri, MD

 Can I Resume Normal Activities Afterwards?

 You can resume normal activities fairly quickly.
 After the procedure, Dr. Yepuri advises his patients to rest and take it easy for the rest of the day.
 Simply avoid heavy lifting, rigorous exercise and similarly strenuous activity on the day of your treatment.
-You can resume all normal activity the next day.
+Subsequently you can resume all normal activity the next day.

 Disclaimer: The information presented on this website is not intended to take the place of your personal physician’s advice and is not intended to diagnose, treat, cure or prevent any disease.
 Discuss this information with your healthcare provider to determine what is right for you.
 All information is intended for your general knowledge only and is not a substitute for medical advice or treatment for specific medical condition